neonephos/community/guidelines/zulip_guidelines.md

 #### How To Request Additional Channels

 Through the use of [topics](https://linuxfoundation.zulipchat.com/help/introduction-to-topics) the default channels should suffice for the majority of projects.
 Nevertheless, there may be reasons to have additional channels for e.g. security/vulnerability discussions.
-The procedure to add an additional channel is to open an LF-internal ticket via NeoNephos' Linux Foundation Project Managing Officer (LF PMO).
+The procedure to add an additional channel is for the TSC Chairperson to nofity the TAC Chairperson of the intend to create a new channel for the project.
+The TAC Chairperson will then open an LF-internal ticket, requesting the new channel.

 ### Channel Settings